lwasser/python-ecology/04-merging-data.md

 Check out your working directory to make sure the csv wrote out properly, and that you can open it!
 If you want, try to bring it back into python to make sure it imports properly.

 ## Challenge
-# note -- this isn't very challenging!

 In the data folder, there are two survey data files:  `survey2001.csv` and `survey2002.csv`.
 One contains data from 2001 and the other contains data from 2002.
 Read the data into python and combine the files to make one new data frame.
+Create a plot of average plot weight by year grouped by sex.
 Export your results as a csv and make sure it reads back into python properly.

+# note -- this isn't very challenging!

 # Joining DataFrames

-One common way to combine DataFrames is to use columns in each dataset that contain common values.
-The process of combining DataFrames in this way is called "joining", and the columns containing the common values are called "join key(s)".
+When we concatenated our DataFrames we simply added them to each other - stacking them either vertically or side by side.
+Another way to combine DataFrames is to use columns in each dataset that contain common values (a common unique id).
+Combining DataFrames using a common field is called "joining".
+The columns containing the common values are called "join key(s)".
 Joining DataFrames in this way is often useful when one DataFrame is a "lookup table" containing additional data that we want to include in the other.

-NOTE: This process of joining tables is similar to what we do with tables in SQL!
+NOTE: This process of joining tables is similar to what we do with tables in SQL.

+For example, the species.csv file that we've been working with is a lookup table.
+This table contains the genus, species and taxa code for 55 species.
+The species code is unique for each line.
+These species are identified in our Survey data as well using the unique species code.
+Rather than adding 3 more columns for the genus, species and taxa to each of the 35,549 line Survey data table, we can maintain the shorter table with the species information.
+When we want to access that information, we can create a query that joins the additional information to the Survey data.

+Storing data in this easy does a few things for us:

+1. it ensures consistency in the spelling of species attributes (genus, species and taxa) given each species is only entered once.
+2. It also makes it easy for us to make changes to the species information once without having to find each instance of it in the larger survey data.
+3. It optimizes the size of our data.
+4. And more!

+## Joining Two DataFrames

 To better understand joins, let's grab the first 10 lines of our data as a subset to work with.
 We'll use the `.head` attribute to do this.
 We'll also read in a subset of the species table.

 	#read in first 10 lines of surveys table
 	surveySub = surveys_df.head(10)
+	#import a small subset of the species data designed for this part of the lesson
 	speciesSub = pd.read_csv('data/biology/speciesSubset.csv', keep_default_na=False, na_values=[""])

-In this example, "speciesSub" is the lookup table containing genus, species, and taxa names that we want to join with the data in "surveySub" to produce a new DataFrame that contains all the columns from both "species_df" *and* "survey_df".
+In this example, "speciesSub" is the lookup table containing genus, species, and taxa names that we want to join with the data in "surveySub" to produce a new DataFrame that contains all of the columns from both "species_df" *and* "survey_df".

 ## Identifying join keys